sidooms/MovieTweetings/recsyschallenge2014/README.md

 #The RecSys Challenge 2014 Dataset

 This dataset is an extended version of the MovieTweetings dataset.
-So data also originates from users of the IMDb iOS app that rated movies and shared the rating on Twitter.
+So data also originated from users of the IMDb iOS app that rated movies and shared the rating on Twitter.
 By querying the Twitter API on a daily basis for tweets containing the keywords '*I rated #IMDb*', tweets were collected and relevant information was extracted.
 For more information on the MovieTweetings dataset see [this github website](https://github.com/sidooms/MovieTweetings), [this slideshare presentation](http://www.slideshare.net/simondooms/movie-tweetings-a-movie-rating-dataset-collected-from-twitter) or [this paper](http://crowdrec2013.noahlab.com.hk/papers/crowdrec2013_Dooms.pdf).

 The dataset was used in the [ACM RecSys Challenge 2014](http://2014.recsyschallenge.com) which focused on *user engagement as evaluation*.
 Please cite the following papers if you make use of this dataset.